 - Take time for a personal retreat with just you and God.

 He is continuing to work on you from the beginning of your spiritual birthday until Jesus comes back (Philippians 1:6).
 This is a time when you can ask God to reveal if you’ve stopped growing spiritually.
 Grab your spiritual journal, your Bible, and a designated area.
-I recommend using the Best Viewpoint Mini-Course for a personal retreat with God.
+I recommend using the God Time Mindsets Mini-Course for a personal retreat with God.

 - Consider biblical fasting.